Indoor Air Quality and Filtration

 Zenith Eco Energy has designed a diagnostic that will look at your ducts and indoor air balance and determine where there may be problems or room for improvement.
 While most HVAC tests look at your home’s overall system, this test will analyze each room individually.

-Our test looks at 10 different points, system-wide, and through individual rooms using new technologies.
+Our test looks at 10 different points, system-wide, and through individual rooms using modern technologies.
 At the end of the diagnostic, you will receive a full explanation by our technician about your home’s air quality.

 Here's what we test: